 Scanning Each Frame Individually

-Now we're starting to get into some more advanced transferring methods.
-This one isn't incredibly difficult, but it is more difficult than the other methods we've discussed so far.
-You'll need a little bit of experience with cameras to pull this one off.
-That's not to say that you can't use this method if you're an amateur. you'll just want to pay extra-close attention to the steps.
-It's really not that difficult.
+Now we’re starting to get into some more advanced transferring methods.
+This one isn’t incredibly difficult, but it is more difficult than the other methods we’ve discussed so far.
+You’ll need a little bit of experience with cameras to pull this one-off.

 Before we get into the actual process, let’s talk about the pros and cons of scanning individual frames with this method.
 DSLR cameras can record in higher resolutions, and they work great for scanning individual frames.
 You’ll get more detail and less grain with this method.
 On top of giving you clearer pictures due to resolution size, this method also prevents your projector’s light from leaking out of the spaces between the projector lens and camera.
 This helps you capture the images more accurately.

-Finally, it's cheaper than paying for a professional service like ours.
-That's not to say that professional services are over priced, but we'll talk about that in a minute.
-If you're low on funds and tech savvy, this method can give you a pretty decent recording cheaply.
-It's not a perfect method, though.
-Since you're still using a traditional projector, tearing can still be an issue.
-You also have to consider that even though image quality will be better with this method, it won't be the best, and you'll still have troubles fully restoring your data.
+Finally, it’s cheaper than paying for a professional service like ours.
+That’s not to say that professional services are overpriced, but we’ll talk about that in a minute.
+If you’re low on funds and tech-savvy, this method can give you a pretty decent recording cheaply.
+It’s not a perfect method, though.
+Since you’re still using a traditional projector, tearing can still be an issue.
+You also have to consider that even though image quality will be better with this method, it won’t be the best, and you’ll still have trouble fully restoring your data.